 By undertaking an early years education course, you will gain a foundational knowledge that will propel you towards your career ambitions.
 Below, we have outlined the online courses available and an overview of what will be covered.

-Diploma for the Early Years Workforce (Early Years Educator) NCFE CACHE Level 3 (RQF)
+Level 3 Diploma for Working in the Early Years Workforce (Early Years Educator)

 Accredited by the National Awarding Organisation (NCFE) and the Council for Awards in Care, Health and Education (CACHE), this course will provide you with essential knowledge about how to enhance a child’s development.
-The units are broken down into three themes, including:
+The units are:

 If you are interested in working as a nursery practitioner, pre-school child carer, or a childminder, then undertaking this early years education course is hugely beneficial.
 With the course being taught online, you could potentially complete all of your end-of-unit assignments within a matter of weeks.